istrau2/aurelia-async-bindable-bluebird/README.md

 # aurelia-async-bindable

 ## How It Works (This Is IMPORTANT)
-READMEs don't ususally begin with this kind of information.
+READMEs don't usually begin with this kind of information.
 However, with `asyncBindable`, understanding how it works is really important.
 If you use it incorrectly, you may have interesting things happen to you!

 `asyncBindable` is a powerful decorator that can be used to bind asynchronous getters to your aurelia views.